-Today our family completed the Minato Seven Gods Walk visiting six Shinto shrines and two Buddhist temples in Minato-ku.
+If you are looking for a great Tokyo activity for the family on January 1-3, 207 try the the Minato Seven Gods Walk visiting six Shinto shrines and two Buddhist temples in Minato-ku.
 There are eight stops representing the seven gods and the treasure ship they ride.
-This was a first for our family and was a fun and active way to visit temples over the New Year’s break.
+Our family completed our first walk last New Year’s and can’t wait to do it again in 2017!
+A fun and active way to visit temples over the New Year’s break.
 It took us about three hours on bike that included waiting time at each temple to pray and get our lucky stamp.
 Walking takes about 4-5 hours depending on the number of rest stops.
 It is fun to buy the commemorative paper

 plaque (available at any of the temples or

 jinjas) which has the name of each temple and can be stamped at each temple.
 The plaque cost 600 yen and each stamp is 300 yen at the temples and shrines.
 A treasure hunt to find all the temples and complete the plaque.

 Minato Seven Gods Walk

 The Seven Gods of Fortune (七福神 Shichi Fukujin) usually called the Seven Lucky Gods in English, are the seven gods of good fortune in Japanese mythology and folklore* (source Wikipedia).
 You can often find the seven God in cravings and ink drawings.